Digital snapshot: Two tools to help with bookings and payroll

 In New Zealand, there are several common misconceptions among business owners regarding Fringe Benefit Tax (FBT) on ute and van vehicles. one in particular is the “work-related vehicle” exemption.
 One misconception is that simply signwriting a vehicle with the business’s name or logo automatically exempts it from FBT.
 However, the exemption only applies if the vehicle is not available for private use, except for travel between home and work that is necessary for employment or other incidental private benefits.

 Another misconception is that FBT is only applicable when an employee actually uses the vehicle for private purposes.
-In reality, FBT applies when a vehicle is made available for private use.
+In reality, employers must pay FBT when a vehicle is made available for private use.
 Whether it is used privately or not is irrelevant, availability is the important consideration.
-To qualify as a "work-related vehicle" under section CX 38 of the Income Tax Act 2007, the vehicle must not be a passenger vehicle, must have the employer's name or logo permanently displayed, and must not be available for private use beyond the specified exemptions.
+To qualify as a “work-related vehicle” under section CX 38 of the Income Tax Act 2007, the vehicle must not be a passenger vehicle, must have the employer’s name or logo permanently displayed, and must not be available for private use beyond the specified exemptions.
 Business owners should ensure they meet all these criteria to avoid unexpected FBT liabilities.

 FBT, Vehicles and Small NZ Businesses

-When it comes to business vehicles, the FBT on private use will show up as "other income" in your financial statements.
+When it comes to business vehicles, the FBT on private use will show up as “other income” in your financial statements.
 This is recorded as a reimbursement from you, the business owner, to your company.
 However, this doesn’t mean immediate cash outflow.
 The FBT offsets the expenses you’ve already claimed, such as fuel, maintenance, insurance, and depreciation.
+The only immediate cash impact is the GST portion, which will be included in your next GST return after your accountant prepares your year-end accounts.

 How FBT Offsets Your Shareholder Current Account